Undergraduate Programs in Statistics

 Overview of the Undergraduate Programs in Statistics

-The programs include both non-statistics and statistics courses.
-Non-statistics courses include basic mathematical training in algebra and calculus.
+Statistics programs include both non-statistics and statistics courses.
+Non-statistics courses can include linear algebra, calculus, and computer programming.
 Statistics courses train students in the fundamentals of data science and analysis, statistical computing, the communication of statistical concepts, probability theory, the design of experiments, and the understanding of surveys.
 Typical progression through these courses is illustrated in this flow chart and details about each course are available in our course outlines.

 Statistics Major And Honours Programs

 Our major and honours programs are designed for students seeking in-depth knowledge of statistical methods and the skill to modify or develop methods to tackle challenging quantitative problems.
 These programs are tailored to reflect the current employment market and to provide students with an up-to-date, solid foundation for a career as a professional statistician.

 Students may also combine study and work through SFU's co-operative education program or research assistanceships.
 Such experience with solving real-world problems complements classroom learning and provides a head start when establishing a career.

 Our minor program targets students who want a working knowledge of standard methods of analyzing data.
 Their main interest is usually in another discipline, but they recognize the value of statistical methods in their future work.